 # usermod -A +solaris.sstore.update.res,solaris.sstore.write user

-Ensure that user has the SYSDBA connect privilege for the sid database instance.
+Ensure that user has the SYSDBA connect privilege for the specified sid database instance.

 The shell startup script for user must specify ORACLE_HOME, or specify ORACLE_HOME in the service as shown in the following example: